-TORNADO DRILL INSTRUCTIONS: There will be a verbal cue tornado alarm.
-Teachers and students will go to their assigned area in the halls.
-Students should be positioned away from exterior doors and windows and kneel facing the wall.
-Students should remain in sheltered position until given other instructions.
+All students should kneel facing the wall and remain in sheltered position until given other instructions.
 Everyone is to return to class with their teacher when an all clear signal is announced.
 Be quiet and listen to instructions over the P.A.

-EARTHQUAKE DRILL: There will be a verbal cue for the Earthquake drill.
+EARTHQUAKE DRILL: Earthquake drill alarm will be a P.A. announcement.
 In the case of a real earthquake, there is no warning or alarm.
 Teachers and students are to immediately take cover under desks or tables, and turn away from windows.
 Everyone is to remain in that position until the all clear is signaled.
 Be quiet and listen to instructions over the P.A.